Nature

 Cornelia Carey Sanctuary

-The Cornelia Carey Sanctuary (the Knob) in Woods Hole is a serene nature walk with spectacular views of Buzzards Bay.
-The Knob, which hugs the warm waters of Quissett Harbor, is also an ideal habitat for waterfowl and other birds.
+The Cornelia Carey Sanctuary (also known as the Knob) in Woods Hole is a serene nature walk with spectacular views of Buzzards Bay.
+The Sanctuary, which hugs the warm waters of Quissett Harbor, is also an ideal habitat for waterfowl and other birds.
 Over the years, at the bird sanctuary birdwatchers have seen more than a hundred species of birds in the salt marshes that line this coastal bank.

-From Quissett Harbor Road, a meandering walking path leads to the Knob overlook.
+From Quissett Harbor Road, a meandering walking path leads to the scenic overlook.
 The path, which is about a mile long, is perfect for leisurely strolls.
 On the north side, steps connect the path with the sandy shores of Crescent Beach.
-Before Cornelia Carey donated the Knob to the town, she added the distinctive flat boulders that protect the thin strip of land from erosion.
+Before Cornelia Carey donated the land to the town, she added the distinctive flat boulders that protect the thin strip of land from erosion.

 From atop the Knob, visitors have stunning views of Buzzards Bay and the surrounding land.
 On a clear day, visitors can see New Bedford and Rhode Island to the west, the Elizabeth Islands to the south, and the Cape Cod Canal to the north.
 There’s plenty of room, on top of the Knob, for more than two dozen people to catch a sunset or watch boat traffic travel through the canal.